 As with many other complementary treatments, nutritional therapy doesn’t just treat specific diseases but has wider repercussions on general health by boosting the immune system, enhancing energy levels and having a positive effect on mental attitudes.

 Nutritional therapy is claimed to benefit long-term halth problems with less clearly-defined symptoms such as headaches, chronic fatigue syndrome and muscular aches and pains, in addition to asthma, eczema and allergies, arthritis, menstrual problems and irritable bowel syndrome.

 Nutritional therapy has few negative side effects, as it is a non-invasive treatment.

-Use the form at the top of this page or the links below to search for Nutritional Advice.
+Use the links below to search for Nutritional Advice practitioners.